Scott Steindorff: Career

 In 1998, Steindorff formed the film production company Stone Village Productions.
 His first acquisition was "Night Magic" by Tom Tryon, to be adapted for a movie and for the stage.
 In 2012, his company expanded into a joint venture with Exclusive Media.

 He has produced or executive produced Chef, Jane Got a Gun, Las Vegas, The Lincoln Lawyer, Penelope, Empire Falls, The Human Stain, Love in the Time of Cholera, and other works.

 In January 2020, Steindorff joined the School of Art and Film at Arizona State University as a professor of practice.

 In 2020, it was announced that Steindorff would be directing and producing the documentary Understanding Autism.
 Steindorff has said he developed the idea for the documentary after his diagnosis as an adult with the autism spectrum condition Asperger's.
 Simon Baron-Cohen of the University of Cambridge Autism Research Centre has been cast to host and interview other participants in the documentary, which include researchers and people with autism spectrum conditions.
-Understanding Autism is in Post-Production as of January 2023.
+Understanding Autism was broadcast on PBS in March 2024.

 In 2021, after acquiring the rights to develop the LA Magazine cover story "Shrooms!
 Shamans!
 Kosher LSD!
-Why Los Angeles Is Suddenly Tripping Out", Steindorff announced plans to work as the executive producer for a television series titled Psychedelic City, as well as a related metaverse platform.
+Why Los Angeles Is Suddenly Tripping Out", Steindorff announced plans to work as the executive producer for a television series, Psychedelic City, as well as a related metaverse platform.

+Steindorff worked as an executive producer on the television miniseries Station Eleven in 2021.
+Airing on HBO Max, Station Eleven is a post-apocalyptic saga based on the 2014 novel of the same name by Emily St. John Mandel.
+The miniseries was nominated for 49 awards, including 7 Primetime Emmys.
+It won 17 awards, including Best Science Fiction/Fantasy Series at the 2022 Critics' Choice Super Awards.

+As of 2024, Steindorff is in production on In Search of Love, a documentary investigating the complexities of love, exploring the neuroscience behind the emotion, the enchantment of love, and the commitment necessary to maintain relationships.
+This project will interview subjects from all around the world, including singer-songwriter Shania Twain.

+Another Steindorff production is another self-directed project, ADHD: Wired Differently.
+The film examines how ADHD affects functioning, relationships, and happiness.